Our Community Infrastructure Plan

 There are 5 different categories of community buildings that we own.
-You will find a list below each category of the community infrastructure we own that fits that category.
+The different types of community infrastructure in each category are listed below.

 Arts and culture